ipfs/rainbow/docs/environment-variables.md

 Single URL or a comma separated list of RPC endpoints that provide `/api/v0` from Kubo.

-We use this as temporary solution for IPNS Record routing until [IPIP-351](https://github.com/ipfs/specs/pull/351) ships with Kubo 0.19, and we also redirect some legacy `/api/v0` commands that need to be handled on `ipfs.io`.
+We use this to redirect some legacy `/api/v0` commands that need to be handled on `ipfs.io`.

 ## Logging